MA in Vocal Pedagogy

 This will begin in August 2018

 “When I say – This has been the most eye-opening and incredible learning experience – I really mean it.
 I want more and more and more!
 I recommend this course to everyone!”
 International Vocal Coach

 This is a course designed for those already teaching who are looking to extend their knowledge and gain a university accredited postgraduate qualification.
-It carries 60 Higher Education credits at level 7.
-The programme will be awarded by Cardiff Metropolitan University and it can be used as a standalone qualification in the form of a postgraduate certificate.
-A progression route for the full MA is under development.
-It is delivered by Dr Jenevora Williams and ENT Surgeon, Natalie Watson as well as specialists from Cardiff Metropolitan University.
+The programme will be awarded by University of Wales.

 The aim of the process is to provide a comprehensive understanding of the vocal mechanism and how it relates to the teaching of singing.
 It is designed to enable anatomical information to be applied in a practical context within either the private studio or group setting.
 It seeks to empower teachers with both a thorough knowledge of vocal pedagogy as well as a set of practical tools that can be used to enhance teaching.